-*DUE TO CONTINUED SPREAD OF THE COVID-19 VIRUS, THE CHIEF JUSTICE OF THE SUPREME COURT OF GEORGIA HAS ISSUED A DECLARATION OF STATEWIDE JUDICIAL EMERGENCY THROUGH APRIL 13, 2020, UNLESS OTHERWISE EXTENDED.
+*DUE TO CONTINUED SPREAD OF THE COVID-19 VIRUS, THE CHIEF JUSTICE OF THE SUPREME COURT OF GEORGIA HAS ISSUED A DECLARATION OF STATEWIDE JUDICIAL EMERGENCY UNTIL FURTHER NOTICE.
 MERIWETHER COUNTY HAS FOUND IT NECESSARY TO LIMIT PUBLIC ACCESS TO COUNTY OFFICES FOR THE PROTECTION OF COUNTY CITIZENS AND OUR EMPLOYEES.
 CONTACT THE OFFICE BEFORE COMING: 706-672-1247

 CIVIL DOCUMENTS CAN BE OBTAINED AT

 MAIL DOCUMENTS TO P.O.
 BOX 702 GREENVILLE, GA 30222

 The Georgia magistrate court system was established by an act of the Georgia legislature, effective July 1, 1983.
 This legislation created the court following the adoption of a new Georgia constitution in 1983 which unified Georgia’s courts, previously, the magistrate court was better known as justice courts utilizing justices of the peace.
 With the implementation of the magistrate court system, all small claims courts and justice of the peace courts in Georgia were abolished and the existing judges of those courts became magistrates.
 The magistrate court has jurisdiction in civil as well as criminal matters.

 Duties of the Magistrate Court